osrf-migration/mentor2-wiki/ROTCDemo.md

     1. Press the play button to see the vehicle roll down the slope.
 This triggers events to be posted to the Learning Companion.

     Note: remember to execute `./stop.bash` to kill the server process after exiting the gazebo GUI client

+- **Practice world 4 - vehicle_climb world**

+        ./run.bash worlds/vehicle_climb.world

+    1. Log in by going to `Mentor2` > `Login` menu in the toolbar and entering the URL, username, and password in the dialog.

+    1. Press the play button to see the vehicle roll over the regions in front.
+This triggers events to be posted to the Learning Companion.

+    1. Change gear ratio in the same way as Practice world 2 until the vehicle is able to climb to the top of the ramp:

+    Note: remember to execute `./stop.bash` to kill the server process after exiting the gazebo GUI client